RedTint/aws-ec2-instance-disk-usage-alert-sendwithus/README.md

 So, if you already have an Email Provider which you can use, why not leverage that to create an Email Alert?

+# Why Recommend?

+"It's portable from AWS to Azure to Google Cloud to whereever" - Jim Rath

 # Other Options
 Setup AWS SES or SMTP.
 (Note: I have neither available)